-What is the difference between rebar and wire mesh in my concrete foundation?
+What is the difference between rebar and wire mesh in my concrete?

 WWF comes in a large sheet or roll depending on the gauge of wire used.
-The wwf is laid flat on the ground and as the concrete is placed, the mesh is pulled up with a hook or claw hammer.
+The wwf is laid flat on the prepared sub-grade and as the concrete is placed, the mesh is pulled up with a hook or claw hammer.
 It all seems pretty legit at this point.
 Unfortunately, the next step is where it all goes wrong.
 In order to screed the concrete, 2-3 guys have to walk out into the middle of it.
 This drives the mesh, that was so carefully lifted, back down to the ground with every step.
-This creates, at best, reinforcing that undulates up and down through your concrete (which is where the random cracking comes from imo).
+At best, this produces reinforcing that undulates up and down through your concrete (which is where the random cracking comes from imo).

-The proof really shows itself when removing old concrete with mesh in it, however, most of the WWF is at the very bottom in partial contact with the soil.
+The proof really shows itself when removing old concrete with mesh in it, however, most of the wwf is at the very bottom in partial contact with the soil.
 It does make it a pain in the butt to remove with all the tangled wire in it and it may even help to keep the slab from walking apart to some extent.

 Rebar on the other hand, when installed correctly, remains in the concrete at proper elevation.
-In order to assure the location, intersections are tied with wire and plastic chairs are used to hold height.
+In order to assure the location, intersections are tied with wire and plastic chairs are clipped underneath to hold height.
 Please don’t waste your money on wire mesh.
-For a little money you gain big peace of mind.
+For a little money, you gain big peace of mind.

 In summary, rebar though more expensive is worth it.
 Rebar rules… wire mesh is for fools. -Jon Molden, BST Concrete